danlucian/react-native-crypto-prices/README.md

 #### `npm run android`

 Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
-We also recommend installing Genymotion as your Android emulator.
-Once you've finished setting up the native build environment, there are two options for making the right copy of `adb` available to Create React Native App:

 ##### Using Android Studio's `adb`